 For example, all Chrome tabs are stored in RAM, allowing lightning-fast switching between tabs.

-VRAM speed is determined by GDDR (or HBM) version, memory bus width, and frequency.
+The GDDR (or HBM) version determines VRAM speed, memory bus width, and frequency.
 Speaking of frequency, VRAM easily reaches speeds of 10,000 – 15,000 MHz.

 RAM is much slower.
 Clock speeds usually range between 2400 – 6400 MHz, depending on the DDR version and clock speed.